evilla-19/ABS-exercise/README.md

 ### Task 3: 3-year forecast

-I will be using the ['forecast']() package to have a go at forecasting the time series.
+I will be using the ['forecast'](https://cran.r-project.org/web/packages/forecast/index.html) package to have a go at forecasting the time series.

 **Important note**: since I was not familiar with forecasting models before this task, the first thing I did was inform myself to have a guide.
-I worked through [this datacamp course](https://campus.datacamp.com/courses/forecasting-using-r/) to get acquainted with methods and concepts, which will be applied to the best of my judgement in the following sections.
+I worked through [this datacamp course](https://campus.datacamp.com/courses/forecasting-using-r/) and [this book](https://otexts.org/fpp2/limits.html) to get acquainted with methods and concepts, which will be applied to the best of my judgement in the following sections.

 First convert data to a time series.
 For the purpose of the exercise and simplicity, I decided to focus on total number of new dwellings (regardless of builsing type) in New South Wales only.